Petrolia Squires: History

 The Petrolia Squires and the city of Sarnia, Ontario were awarded the 2001 Allan Cup.
 In the first game, the Squires defeated the Stony Plain Eagles 3-1.
 They then met and were massacred by the home-province rival Dundas Real McCoys 8-0.
-In their final round robin game, a 2-2 tie with the Lloydminster Border Kings earned them a semi-final berth over the McCoys.
-In the semi-final, the Squires defeated Stony Plain 3-0, but fell to Lloydminster in the Allan Cup final by a score of 7-2.
+In their final round-robin game, a 2-2 tie with the Lloydminster Border Kings earned them a semi-final berth over the McCoys.
+In the semi-final, the Squires defeated Stony Plain 3-0 but fell to Lloydminster in the Allan Cup final by a score of 7-2.

 In 2002, the Southwestern Senior A Hockey League was recognized as the Ontario Hockey Association's Allan Cup representative and was renamed the OHA Senior AAA Hockey League.
 In 2004, the league was renamed Major League Hockey.

-The Petrolia Squires were the only Ontario Hockey Association Senior level team to have been founded prior to 2000, were the only team to still exist from the OHA Senior A Hockey League without ever disbanding, and were the only Intermediate level team to have survived and still play in the OHA (not including Western Ontario Athletic Association Senior Hockey League teams, who are not affiliated with the OHA).
+The Petrolia Squires were the only Ontario Hockey Association Senior level team to have been founded before 2000, were the only team to still exist from the OHA Senior A Hockey League without ever disbanding, and were the only Intermediate level team to have survived and still play in the OHA (not including Western Ontario Athletic Association Senior Hockey League teams, who are not affiliated with the OHA).
 As of 2008, the Petrolia Squires have been a franchise for 38 seasons and only sat on the sidelines for one of those years.

 In the summer of 2008, the Squires left the MLH and joined the Western Ontario Athletic Association Senior Hockey League.
 On October 11, 2008, the Squires travelled to Thedford to defeat the Thedford Dirty Dogs 8-3 to win their first ever WOAA game.
 Petrolia had a very successful first season in the WOAA, finishing with a 16-2-2 record, earning 34 points, enough for first place in the WOAA South Division and first place overall.

 The Squires were 2010 WOAA South Sr. AA Champions defeating the Lucan-Ilderton Jets 4-games-to-3, but fell in the Sr. AA Final to the Northern Champion Elora Rocks 4-games-to-2.

+In 2023, the Petrolia Squires moved to the Western Ontario Super Hockey League when the Western Ontario Athletic Association Senior Hockey League ceased to operate.